JulieMontoya/nard/README.md

 Note that gap ending addresses are actually the first address that is _not_ part of the gap  (i.e., just like `*SAVE`).

+Gap definitions are saved in the JSON output file if `-o` is used.

 ### -o _json_filename_

-Specifies a file to which to write label and gap definitions, in JSON format.
-This saves the effort of repeatedly entering multiple gaps, and can be edited to change the temporary labels  (of the form `tl090d`, i.e. the letters "tl" for "temporary label" and its hexadecimal address)  to something more meaningful as deduced from studying the code.
+Specifies a file to which to write label, gap and word variable definitions, in JSON format.
+This saves the effort of repeatedly entering multiple gaps and word variables, and can be edited to change the temporary labels  (of the form `tl090d`, i.e. the letters "tl" for "temporary label" and its hexadecimal address)  to something more meaningful as deduced from studying the code.

 ### -j _json_filename

-Specifies a file from which to read label and gap definitions.
+Specifies a file from which to read label, gap and word variable definitions.

+### -w _word_var_addr_

+Specifies an address to be treated as a word variable.
+The following address will not be given a label of its own, but only referred to in terms of the label for the original address + 1.

+`-w 80` means, the address &81 will _not_ be given the temporary label `tl0081`; but rather referred to as `tl0080 + 1`  (or whatever you have renamed `tl0080` to, plus one.)

+A comma-separated list of word variable addresses can be specified, e.g. `-w 0x80,0x82,0x84,0x86`.

 ### -a _assembly_filename_